-Soil-structure interaction (SSI) can be broadly classified into two effects1:
+Soil-structure interaction (SSI) can be broadly classified into two effects:

-- Inertial interaction, which describes how inertial forces generated in the structure induce foundation displacements and rotations that would not occur if the structure had a fixed base, resulting in additional displacements in the structure and a change of fundamental frequency or "period lengthening" - Kinematic interaction, which describes how waves propagating in the free field differ from the motion of the foundation(s) due to differential foundation-soil stiffness, ground-motion incoherence, and wave-scattering effects
+• Inertial interaction, which describes how inertial forces generated in the structure induce foundation displacements and rotations that would not occur if the structure had a fixed base, resulting in additional displacements in the structure and a change of fundamental frequency or "period lengthening"

-1 Professor Robert V. Whitman is credited with coining the terms inertial and kinematic during the 1970s [Roesset 1994; Kausel 2010].
+&lt;sup>1 Professor Robert V. Whitman is credited with coining the terms inertial and kinematic during the 1970s [Roesset 1994; Kausel 2010].